Hakimbek/my-java-notes/String/Immutable_String/README.md

 - s1 == s2 : The method returns 0.
 - s1 > s2 : The method returns a positive value.
 - s1 < s2 : The method returns a negative value.

+# String Concatenation in Java
+In Java, String concatenation forms a new String that is the combination of multiple strings.
+There are two ways to concatenate strings in Java:

+## 1. String Concatenation by + (String concatenation) operator
+Java String concatenation operator (+) is used to add strings.

+In Java, String concatenation is implemented through the StringBuilder (or StringBuffer) class and it's append method.
+String concatenation operator produces a new String by appending the second operand onto the end of the first operand.
+The String concatenation operator can concatenate not only String but primitive values also.

+### Note
+  - After a string literal, all the + will be treated as string concatenation operator.

+## 2. String Concatenation by concat() method
+The String concat() method concatenates the specified string to the end of current string.